Anmol-Baranwal/DevtoGitHub/Examples.md

 ![create reading list](https://github.com/Anmol-Baranwal/DevtoGitHub/assets/74038190/d13f89a7-7999-4dab-9efb-12094918d078)

-## Reading List with read time
+## Reading List with read time & synchronization with DEV.

 > Explanation

 This will stop saving your articles since `saveArticles` is set to `false` (default is `true`).
 It will create your reading list with the articles in a structured way.
 You can change which directory you want using `outputDirReading`.
 For instance, the below workflow will save your articles in the `read` directory by adding your info in a `README`.
 It will add a reading time with the articles when `readTime` is set to `true` (default is `false`).
+Setting `synchronizeReadingList` to `true` will synchronize your reading list from DEV, removing any article from your reading list on DEV will also remove it from the readme here.

 > Workflow code